Antifuse: Christmas tree lights

 Low-voltage lights cannot handle the full voltage typical to a residential circuit and are wired in series, unlike the larger, traditional, C7 and C9 style lights which are wired in parallel and are rated to operate directly at mains/residential voltage.
-Since a blown bulb in a series circuit would open the entire circuit, a series string would be rendered inoperable by a single lamp failing.
+Since a blown bulb in a series circuit opens the entire circuit, a series string is rendered inoperable by a single lamp failure.

 Because of this, each bulb has an antifuse installed within it, normally as an internal shunt wire.
-When the bulb blows, the entire mains voltage is applied across the single blown lamp.
+When the bulb blows, the entire mains voltage appears across the single blown lamp.
 This rapidly causes the antifuse to short out the blown bulb, allowing the series circuit to resume functioning, albeit with a larger proportion of the mains voltage now applied to each of the remaining lamps.
 The antifuse is made using wire with a high resistance coating and this wire is coiled over the two vertical filament support wires inside the bulb.
 The insulation of the antifuse wire withstands the ordinary low voltage imposed across a functioning lamp but rapidly breaks down under the full mains voltage, giving the antifuse action.

-As more bulbs fail in the string, a higher and higher voltage is applied across the remaining bulbs.
-Often a special bulb with no antifuse and often a slightly different rating (so it blows first as the voltage gets too high) known as a "fuse bulb" is incorporated into the string of lights to protect against the possibility of severe overcurrent if too many bulbs fail.
+As more bulbs fail in the string, the voltage across each of the remaining bulbs increases, making them progressively more likely to fail.
+Current through the strand also rises, so strands typically incorporate a regular fuse to protect against the possibility of severe overcurrent if too many bulbs fail.
+In some cases this function is performed by a "fuse bulb" with no antifuse and a slightly different rating so it blows first as the current gets too high.